 Transcript comparisons

-These are some comparison notes, for anyone interested, from some of the transcripts from Luke Mitchell's trial.
-A comparison is made between the information in the transcripts and information out there in the public domain.
-The purpose of this is not to attempt to convince anyone of guilt or innocence - but to highlight the trial facts.
+A comparison is made between the information in the transcripts from Luke Mitchell's trial - and information out there in the public domain - particularly books written about the case such as Innocents Betrayed, by Sandra Lean.
+The purpose of this is not to argue guilt or innocence but to compare information and highlight misinformation.

 (IB = Innocents Betrayed by Dr Sandra Lean)